-My homelab has gone through a bunch of evolutions since then, as the addiction kept growing. it is hard to resist adding more and more gear filling every single empty spot in the rack.
+my homelab has evolved a lot since then, as the addiction kept growing. it is hard to resist adding more and more gear filling every single empty spot in the rack.

 My very first lab

-It was simple, just a mini PC, a dumb switch, and a MikroTik router (RB750Gr3 to be exact).
+So yeah, I think I can conclude that my very first homelab was just a few devices connected to that switch.
+It was simple, just a mini PC, an unmanaged switch, and a MikroTik router (RB750Gr3, to be exact).
 That’s where it all began.

 My first rack